-From the Administration block, click Results, and Grades to confirm that students received a grade for the question.
+From the gear icon, click Results, and Grades to confirm that students received a grade for the question.

 When grading is finished, you can export student quiz grades to enter in another UCSF system.
 Choose to export grades as an Excel spreadsheet or other file type.

 Need to make a change to a student’s quiz grade?
 You can manually override a student’s score or response for a quiz question any time after the attempt.
 Visit the Moodle Doc for more information on regrading CLE quizzes.

 To change a grade or comment on a question that has already been manually graded by the CLE, click the quiz link, go to the gear icon, click Results, and then Manual grading.